Adore2113/MarsHSim/docs/dev_log.md

     ♡ figuring out how to reduce outputs in engine, while still keeping it

-    ♡ started turning files into separate dictionaries to reduce the massive outputs dict in engine.py, started with water, working on temp
+    ♡ started turning files into separate dictionaries to reduce the massive outputs dict in engine.py, started w. water, working on temp

     ♡ basically started refactoring